- Wearing a Mask

 - Additional Mask and Face Covering Documents

-Carleton has updated its Mask Policy to comply with the Mandatory Mask use required by the Stage 3 Order and the bylaw adopted by the City of Ottawa and the recommendations of public health officials.
+Carleton has updated its Mask Policy to comply with the Mandatory Mask use required by Provincial Orders and the bylaw adopted by the City of Ottawa and the recommendations of public health officials.

-Using a mask complements, and does not replace, measures recommended by public health officials to prevent the transmission of COVID-19.
-Working from home, maintaining physical distancing and hand hygiene remain the primary approaches to minimize the risk of virus transmission.
+Wearing a mask complements, and does not replace, measures recommended by public health officials to prevent the transmission of COVID-19.
+Working from home, maintaining physical distancing and hand hygiene remain primary approaches to minimize the risk of virus transmission.

 - Mask use in Enclosed Public Spaces: A non-medical mask is required by law as outlined in Section A of the Mask Policy by all members of the public and the Carleton community.

-- Mask use in Non-Public Carleton Workspaces: Within non-publicly accessible Carleton workplaces, wearing a non-medical Mask is required by law when in the presence of others and you are not able to consistently maintain a two-meter physical distance, or where maintaining such distance could be unpredictable or impossible (such as high-traffic areas, hallways, common rooms or elevators).
+- Mask use in Non-Public Carleton Workspaces: Within non-publicly accessible Carleton workplaces, wearing a non-medical mask is required by law when in the presence of others and you are not able to consistently maintain a two-meter physical distance, or where maintaining such distance could be unpredictable or impossible (such as high-traffic areas, hallways, common rooms, washrooms or elevators).

 Signage has been installed at building entrances to remind faculty, staff, students and any visitors or members of the public of the mask use requirement.
-Hand sanitizers are also being installed at the entrances to publicly accessible buildings.
+Hand sanitizers have also been installed at the entrances to publicly accessible buildings.

 The current list of publicly accessible buildings and spaces, offices that are now open and hours of operation are listed on the Building Updates webpage.